DataBiosphere/data-portal/content/guides/userguides/quick-start-guide.md

 ## Finding Data

 The **Explore** section of the Data Portal provides an interactive data browser.
-You can design a unique cohort, or data subset, by selecting various facets in the Browser's Organ, Method, Donor, Specimen sections.
+You can design a unique cohort, or data subset, by selecting various facets in the Browser's Donor, Tissue Type, Specimen, Method, and Files sections.

 The Specimen's tab shows you how many specimens have been selected.
 It also gives an estimate of the size of the data set if the entire list were downloaded.